csmezz/CSCE146-f17-all/README.md

 * Worksheets -> Paper Worksheets with short problems on them
 * PracticeProjects -> Larger Practice Projects that go over concepts taught in class
 * docs -> Extra Documents that you probably won't need.
+* Solutions -> Solutions to homework and Labs (after they are collected) that people ask me to do

 You should also check out the Wiki, which has extra information about these sessions.